 Each booklet draws from numerous expert reports from the National Research Council and underwent an extensive review process involving multiple scientific experts and other stakeholders.
 Continue reading

-Our team has extensive experience writing and editing scientific reports, workshop summaries, and consumer science books.
-We work closely with client stakeholders to scope the timeline, depth, and goals of each project and develop a customized style guide to ensure clarity and consistency.
-Continue reading
+Our team has extensive experience writing and editing scientific reports and workshop proceedings.
+We work closely with client stakeholders to scope the timeline and goals of each project and develop a customized style guide to ensure clarity and consistency.

-We routinely provide writing and editing services to help researchers develop journal papers and grant proposals.
-We are familiar with the strict timing and formatting constraints involved in these products and provide quick-turnaround services to ensure clients stay on track for submission deadlines.
+We frequently provide writing and editing services to help researchers develop white papers, journal manuscripts and grant proposals.
+We are familiar with the strict timing and formatting constraints involved in many of these products and provide quick-turnaround services to ensure clients stay on track for submission deadlines.

 Depending on client needs and resources, we can provide consultation early in the development process to help researchers define and scope their paper or project, provide last-minute copyediting/proofreading, or anything in between.
 Continue reading

-Since 2013, Anne has created and edited content for the website of Duke University’s Nicholas School of the Environment.
-In support of a major web overhaul for this top-of-the-line environmental studies school, Anne consulted on information architecture, created page templates for content and layout, and revitalized or created dozens of web pages.
+In support of a major web overhaul for the website of Duke University’s Nicholas School of the Environment, our team consulted on information architecture, created page templates for content and layout, and revitalized or created dozens of web pages.
 Continue reading

 Anne wrote this 32-page educational booklet while a Communications Officer at the U.S. National Academy of Sciences.
 It is intended for a lay audience and summarizes anticipated impacts of climate change on ecosystems in seven regions of the United States.